ksnortum/Tomcat7MavenPluginTester/README.md

 	production.mode=true

 The test-app project is setup to do web resource filtering as you can see in the pom.xml file.
-If you execute "mvn clean install tomcat7:run" you will be able to launch the debugger with "http://localhost:9090/test-app?debug".
-This means the Vaadin web app is NOT is production mode!
-This is because the Maven Tomcat server is using the project web.xml (src/main/webapp/WEB-INF/web.xml) and NOT the file in the war file (target/tomcat7-maven-plugin-test-0.0.1-SNAPSHOT/WEB-INF/web.xml).
+If you execute `mvn clean install tomcat7:run` you will be able to launch the debugger with `http://localhost:9090/test-app?debug`.
+This means the Vaadin web app is *not* is production mode!
+This is because the Maven Tomcat server is using the project web.xml (src/main/webapp/WEB-INF/web.xml) and *not* the file in the war file (target/tomcat7-maven-plugin-test-0.0.1-SNAPSHOT/WEB-INF/web.xml).
 Tomcat uses the web.xml that still has the placeholder in it and since it is not "true" or "false", it defaults to false.
 To satisfy yourself that this is true, change